Verfassungsblog/metadata-wordpress-plugins/code/packages/vb-doaj-submit/README.md

 - Accept 404 as valid response when deleting a post from the DOAJ
 - Allow to conveniently dismiss last error message via cross (x) in admin notice
 - Add setting that allows to disable showing the last error as admin notice
+- Strip HTML tags from all meta data information

 ### v0.2.2